-SECTION TWO: Amendment and Restatement.
-The By-Laws of the DuPage Water Commission, as previously amended, shall be, and they hereby are, amended and restated in their entirety so that said By-Laws shall hereafter be and read as set forth in Exhibit 1 attached hereto and by this reference incorporated herein and made a part hereof.
+SECTION TWO: Amendment and Restatement.- The By-Laws of the DuPage Water Commission, as previously amended, shall be, and they hereby are, amended and restated in their entirety so that said By-Laws shall hereafter be and read as provided forset forth in Section Three belowExhibit 1 attached hereto and by this reference incorporated herein and made a part hereof.

-SECTION THREE: Effective Date.
+SECTION THREE: By-Laws.
+The Restated By-Laws of the DuPage Water Commission are as follows: Effective Date.
 This Ordinance shall be in full force and effect from and after its adoption by a majority affirmative vote of all of the Commissioners, including the affirmative votes of at least one-third of the Commissioners appointed by the County Board Chairman and 40% of the Commissioners appointed by the Mayors.

-AYES:

-NAYS:
+A YES:

+V IAYS:

-ABSENT:
+A ABSENT:

-ADOPTED this day of ., 2012.
+A ADOPTED this day of , 2012.

 ATTEST: Chairman

-AIIE, 51.

 Clerk

-Board/Ordinances/2012/O-XX-12.docx

-X

-,
+Board/Ordinances/2012/O-XX-12 docx